marcpouzet/zrun/README.md

 The long term objective is to address all Zelus (we are far from that! for the moment, the input language lacks higher-order, arrays and is purely discrete-time).
-Moreover, there is no static checks!
+Moreover, there is no static checks.

 The language kernel is a subset of Zelus (and Lucid Synchrone).
 In particular, state automata can be parameterized.
 Paper [EMSOFT'05] defines a semantics